asvedr/file-crypt-utils/README.md

 read files from store and print it on stdout or delete files in store.
 All operations requires passoword.
 **It isn't daemon.**
+## runner.py
+### root
+runner.py is one script for sync running crypter.d and keeper.d daemons

 you should run crypter.d and keeper.d manual AND type password after run so encrypt-password exist only in RAM